 Selecting Headshots, Not Selfies

-A Headshot is meant to be your most authentic self THAT GETS YOU WORK, which may not necessarily be your most “gorgeous” or “cool” photo.
+However, here’s the distinction I want you to make: a headshot is meant to be your most authentic self that gets you work, which may not necessarily be your most “gorgeous” or “cool” photo.

 I hear the voices in your head debating this already.

-Yes, of course, you should pick a photo that makes you look super and professional.
+Yes, of course, you should pick headshots that makes you look super and professional.
 You should love the image that represents you.

 But will that same photo get you working?

-If you do a Facebook survey on a few of your new Headshots, you will get answers like this: “gorgeous”, “sexy”, “friendly”, “handsome”, “I’d hire you”.
-So is that your type?
-Are you the beautiful sexy type?
+If you do a Facebook survey on a few of your new headshots, you will get answers like this: “gorgeous,” “sexy,” “friendly,” “handsome,” “I’d hire you,” etc. So is that your type?
+Are you the beautiful, sexy type?
 Are you going to play the vixens or romantic leading men and women?
-Are you trying to do commercials and so the polished beautiful photo works for you?
-If not, that feedback won’t be so helpful other than making you feel great.
-(Which is also affirming!)
+Are you trying to do commercials, so the polished beautiful photo works for you?
+If not, that feedback won’t be so helpful other than making you feel great—which is also affirming, so no harm done!

 Hone in like a laser.
 And then casting folks will know what to do with you.

-Before you heavily retouch your most “beautiful” photo for a Headshot, have you checked in to make sure that the photo will inspire Casting Directors with very specific roles?
+Before you heavily retouch your most “beautiful” photo for headshot, have you checked in to make sure that the photo will inspire casting directors with very specific roles?

-Should you be playing the Doctors, Lawyers, and Moms?
-Or are you playing the Action Heroes, Cops, and Best Friends?
-YES you can go for opposite Types but be sooooo specific with each type.
+Should you be playing the doctors, lawyers, and moms?
+Or are you playing the action heroes, cops, and the best friend?
+YES, you can go for opposite types but be sooooo specific with each type.

-Final selection of your Headshots needs to fulfill the categories of your top Types.
+Final picks of your headshots needs to fulfill the categories of your top types.

 Beware: the type you played last year may not be the type you are playing today.